Daniel0xcc/PwnableKrSolutions/toddlers/flag/README.md

 > `$ upx -d flag`

 This command will decompress the binary and unpack it.
-Then we can load the binary to IDA and we will see the functions which allocates & strcpy's the flag, then the flag which gonna be inside the `.data` section of the binary.
+Then we can load the binary to IDA and we will see the functions which allocates & strcpy's the flag, then the flag gonna be inside the `.data` section of the binary.